SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ErrorHandling.md

   And because these errors are an implementation detail of the library, they're always handled within that library.

-- In code that throws only errors that were thrown elsewhere, like a function that takes a closure argument and propagates any errors from that closure.
+- In code that only propagates errors described by generic parameters, like a function that takes a closure argument and propagates any errors from that closure.
   For a comparison between propagating a specific error type